This Time is Different: An Observability Perspective on Time Series Foundation Models

 To evaluate the zero-shot performance of other foundation models on \boom, we follow the sampling procedures outlined in their respective manuscripts.
 For Chronos, we generate 20 samples and use the median prediction as the point forecast.
 For Moirai, we generate 100 samples, again taking the median, and set the patch size to ``auto''.
 For \toto we generate 256 samples and take the median as the point forecast.
 TimesFM produces only point forecasts of the mean, which we use directly.
 In all cases, we compute CRPS with respect to the probabilistic samples and MASE with respect to the point forecast.
 Since TimesFM and Chronos support only univariate forecasting, we evaluate each variate independently.
 In contrast, both Moirai and \toto support joint prediction over groups of related variates.

-For the three statistical baselines—AutoARIMA, AutoTheta, and AutoETS—we use the default hyperparameter settings from the statsforecast package, with one exception: for AutoARIMA, we reduce $max_d$ and $max_D$ from 2 to 1 due to frequent numerical instability when d = D = 2.
-Following GIFT-Eval, we set the maximum input length for all statistical models to 1000.
+For the three statistical baselines—AutoARIMA, AutoTheta, and AutoETS—we use the default hyperparameter settings from the statsforecast package, with one exception: for AutoARIMA, we reduce $max_d$ and $max_D$ from 2 to 1 due to frequent numerical instability when \( d = D = 2 \).